divine13/androidAppWitsConf/README.md

 ![5](IDEA/a5.png)

 #Problems
-if you get any error while trying to run this app please add and issue on [YouTrack issues Tracker](http://store.myjetbrains.com/youtrack/issues?q=project:%20MeetUps#newissue)  or email me on my email dubedivine@gmail.com
+if you get any error while trying to run this app please add an issue on [YouTrack issues Tracker](http://store.myjetbrains.com/youtrack/issues?q=project:%20MeetUps#newissue)  or email me on my email dubedivine@gmail.com

+if you get a **JAVA_HOME** not defined error checkout this link [here](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
+ * the default directory of your java installation is at C:\Program Files\Java\jdkXXX